noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_030_Man_Pages.md

 ### ***I suggest that you open two ssh windows.***

-- Start two command windows, do an ssh session to turing in each window.
+- Start two command windows, do an ssh session to woz in each window.
   - Open "man less" in one window.
   - Open "less moby.txt" in the other window.
   - Arrange the windows side by side.